MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-drop-shipment.md

 ---
 title: Make Drop Shipments (contains video)
-description: Describes how to create a sales order linked to a purchase order to enable shipment directly from the supplier to the customer.
+description: Describes how to create a sales order linked to a purchase order to enable shipment directly from the vendor to the customer.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na